meteor/meteor/content/data-loading.md

 });
 ```

-Then when a client calls `Meteor.subscribe('Posts.all')` the following things happen in the livedata stack:
+Then when a client calls `Meteor.subscribe('Posts.all')` the following things happen inside Meteor:

 1. The client sends a `sub` message with the name of the subscription over DDP.

-2. The server starts up the subscription, running the publication handler above.
+2. The server starts up the subscription by running the publication handler function.

-3. As the publication handler returns a cursor, a standard set of behaviour kicks in:
+3. The publication handler identifies that the return value is a cursor.
+This enables a convenient mode for publishing cursors.

-4. The server sets up a query observer on that cursor---unless a such an observer already exists on the server (for any user), in which case it re-uses it.
+4. The server sets up a query observer on that cursor, unless a such an observer already exists on the server (for any user), in which case that observer is re-used.

 5. The observer fetches the current set of documents matching the cursor, and passes them back to the subscription (via the `this.added()` callback).